 As we all continue to navigate the uncertainty of the impact of the COVID-19 pandemic in our nation and around the world, we want you to know that WE ARE STILL HERE TO SERVE YOU AND YOUR SMILE.

-Today is more important than ever to stay healthy and this include having good oral health and taking good care of your braces.
-At our office we aim to continue doing our part in helping to stop the spread of this virus by encouraging physical distancing and minimizing the need for people to leave the safety of their homes.
+Today, it is more important than ever to stay healthy.
+This includes having good oral health and taking good care of your braces.
+At our office, we aim to continue doing our part in helping to stop the spread of this virus by encouraging physical distancing and minimizing the need for people to leave the safety of their homes.

 For this reason, we have included certain things you can do to handle certain orthodontic emergencies at home:

 - If you get food trapped between your teeth or on your braces, try using dental floss, a water pick, or even a toothpick.
 NEVER USE TOOLS WITH SHARP, CUTTING EDGES to avoid injury to your mouth.

 - The color ties you have on your braces are used to hold the wires onto the brackets.
 If one comes partially off, try to push it back on with either a Q-tip or sterile tweezers.
 If the colored-tie has come off completely or if others start to come off as well, please contact our office.

 - Having some sensitivity and tenderness is normal after having braces put on or adjusted.
 It usually goes away in a few days.
 You may also take an OTC medication like ibuprophen to help you manage the discomfort.
 Call us if the pain worsens or persists for about a week.

 - The metal brackets can rub against the cheeks and lips causing a sore spot.
 You can place a small piece of dental wax over the bracket to make you comfortable.
 You can also apply OTC topical anesthetic like Orajel or Ambesol to help heal the sore spot.
 If this doesn’t help or if the sores appear to be getting worse, please give our team a call.